0x00nier/0x00nier.github.io/blogs/htb/spookylicense/spookylicense.md

 ---
-layout: default
+layout: post
+title: "Spooky License — Reversing Challenge"
 ---

-# Spooky License — Reversing Challenge — HackTheBox Writeup

 Greetings everyone.
 In this write-up, I’ll be tackling the “Spooky License” challenge — an easy-level (20 points) reversing challenge.
 I am covering this challenge to give some exposure to the capabilities of `angr`, a tool which can do concolic analysis of binaries (don't worry relevant links will be put under).